How the NSW Joint Working Group can help the Industry

 It is all about sustainability, with welfare being front and centre.

-Finally, another recommendation I was all for was a restructure of GRNSW which includes greater separation of the and commercial aspects of the business.
+Finally, another recommendation I was all for was a restructure of GRNSW which includes greater separation of the regulatory and commercial aspects of the business.

 I feel that the current structure of GRNSW has proven to be ineffective, as evidenced by the last 12 months.

-With these new recommendations, GRNSW would require a new board structure, while it was also put forward that a Greyhound Racing Commissioner be as well as a newly established advisory committee which would potentially replace the current Greyhound Racing Industry Consultation Group (GRICG).
+With these new recommendations, GRNSW would require a new board structure, while it was also put forward that a Greyhound Racing Integrity Commissioner be appointed as well as a newly established advisory committee which would potentially replace the current Greyhound Racing Industry Consultation Group (GRICG).

 To go with the alterations to the structure of the authority body, the JWG also indicated that more transparency and accountability is needed from GRNSW to ensure it is meeting the requirements of the rapidly changing industry.